jmadureira/netdata-cookbook/README.md

 - `git_source_directory` - Location to sync the repository to on the server.
 - `install_path` - Change the location where NetData is installed.
 - `autoupdate` - Allow NetData to autoupdate itself via a cron entry.
-- `update` - Allow chef-client to update NetData if it is already installed.
+- `update` - Allow chef-client to update NetData if it is already installed (note: use 'true' to update NetData on every chef-client run, 'false' is the default value).

 It's highly recommended to use a different path than `/tmp/netdata` for `git_source_directory` and in future versions the default path will change.
 This is encouraged because when `autoupdate` is set to true NetData will create a symbolic link from the source directory to cron.d and you don't want NetData to create a symbolic link to anything in `/tmp`